Explore the Patuxent: Teen leadership paddle

 "At the beginning of the first day I was really unsure about how this adventure was going to turn out...
 We got to go canoeing in the afternoon, and...I was very nervous at first, mostly because I had never been in a canoe, or the [one in charge of steering] one.
 After much frustration I finally got the hang of it .
 As my mom drove away, I thought of all the future fun I was going to have."

-Thanks to their leadership training, our campers have...
+Thanks to their leadership training, our paddlers have...

 • Become National Honors Society members